-When enabled, BIOS will divide all the memory into two categories: 50ns DRAM and 60ns DRAM.
+When enabled, BIOS will divide all the EDO/FPM memory into two categories: 50ns DRAM and 60ns DRAM.
 A set of pre-defined values about DRAM timing will be used for each category.
 Then the user can assign the correct timing easily.
 When disabled, user can specify the DRAM timing value and some engineering knowledge is needed while handling it.

-3.5.2 EDO DRAM Speed Selection
+3.5.2 DRAM Speed Selection

-This field selects pre-defined EDO DRAM timing for different speed categories.
+This field selects pre-defined EDO/FPM DRAM timing for different speed categories.
 It is available only when the Auto Configuration field set to Enabled.

-50ns Pre-defined timing for 50ns EDO DRAM 60ns () Pre-defined timing for 60ns EDO DRAM
+50ns () Pre-defined timing for 50ns EDO DRAM 60ns Pre-defined timing for 60ns EDO DRAM

-3.5.3 EDO CASx# MA Wait State
+3.5.3 MA Wait State

-This field specifies the wait state of EDO DRAM address line.
-This field is available only when the Auto Configuration field set to Disabled.
-Note that this field is for experienced users only.
+This field configures the wait state of EDO/FPM DRAM address line.
+This is for experienced users only.